 DID YOU MAKE THIS RECIPE?
 PLEASE leave a 🌟 star rating!
 Let me know how you liked it by leaving the 📝 comment below or share and tag me on social media @willcookforsmiles.
 DON’T FORGET to subscribe to my newsletter!

 - 2 cups freshly squeezed lemon juice 8-10 lemons

 - 1 gallon cold filtered water

 - Slice strawberries and add them to a medium sized pot.
-Add 1 tbsp of lemon juice, vanilla, and sugar to strawberries.
+Add 1 tbsp of lemon juice and sugar to strawberries.
 Mix well and cook over medium heat, covered, for about 15 minutes.
-Make sure to leave a little opening with the lid so that the steam can escape.
+Make sure to leave a little opening with the lid so that the steam can escape and stir the strawberries from time to time.
 (Watch out for over-boiling.)
 Take off heat and set aside.

 - Add strawberry mixture, all of it, juice and berries.
-Mix well.
+Mix everything well.